Eliot, Maine: Scotland Bridge

 A section of northern Eliot bordering on York came to be known as Scotland Bridge after Scots prisoners of war from the English Civil War Battle of Dunbar were resettled there in 1650.
 These Scots had been force-marched to Durham Cathedral in Durham, England, then tried for treason for supporting Charles II rather than Oliver Cromwell, Lord Protector.
 The name remains today.

 Geography

 According to the United States Census Bureau, the town has a total area of 21.32 sqmi, of which 19.78 sqmi is land and 1.54 sqmi is water.
 Eliot is drained by Sturgeon Creek and the Piscataqua River.

 Eliot is served by state routes 91, 101, 103 and 236.
 The town is northwest of Interstate 95 and near the New Hampshire border.

+Parks and Recreation

+All parks follow a “Carry-In, Carry-Out” trash policy.
+There are no public trash cans on site.

+Eliot Boat Basin

+Also commonly known as "Dead Duck", Eliot Boat Basin is located down Hammond Lane in Eliot.
+It contains a public boat launch out to the Piscataqua River, a public beach, playground, short and easy walking trails, and restrooms.
+There is plenty to do for families.
+There is a parking lot on site.

+Frost Tufts Park

+Frost Tufts Park is currently under construction.
+It is on Old Road, about a ¼ mile from William Fogg Library.
+There is a basketball court, tennis courts, playing fields, portable restrooms, and pavilion with picnic tables.
+As of 2026, the playground in the park has been removed.
+Additionally, there is a dog park behind the playing fields.
+There is a parking lot with overflow parking on the dirt road beside the fields.

+William Murray-Rowe Park

+The William Murray-Rowe Park is located on River Road.
+There is a baseball field and other multipurpose fields.
+It contains portable restrooms, picnic tables, and a dirt parking lot.

+Hammond Park and Dixon Road Recreation Area

+The Hammond Park and Dixon Road Recreation Area is located beside the Town Hall and across from Eliot Elementary School.
+There is a seasonal ice skating rink, gazebo, and a skate park.
+Parking is available in the Town Hall parking lot or at Eliot Elementary School outside of functioning hours.

 Demographics

 As of 2022 the median income for a household in the town was $93,231, and the median income for a family was $106,210.
 Males had a median income of $55,714 versus $37,500 for females.
 The per capita income for the town was $41,551.
 About 3.08% of families and 6.47% of the population were below the poverty line, including 7.1% of those under age 18 and 3.5% of those age 65 or over.